 Emerging from the darkness into a narrow tunnel, an invisible voice questions their intent.
 When Omri reveals they are coming for Myrksog, the voice directs them to a secret passage in the rear wall of Myrksog's room, claiming that "the eye of Dorag Garm sees all!"
 Sneaking through the passage and down a flight of stairs, the party discovers a shadowy torch-lit grotto where three cloaked figures stand in discussion, while two pale, naked, hairless dwarves stand chained to one side.

 Made invisible by Jack again, Omri slips down behind the larger figure--Myrksog the bugbear.
 When Solomon Jack's foot slips slightly while sneaking down the incline behind her, the other two cloaked figures snap to attention--one of them immediately pierced by one of Jimmy Olsen's crossbow bolts.
 Battle ensues.
 The two smaller figures reveal themselves to be savage fishmen, who launch themselves at Solomon Jack.
 Myrksog proves to be a competent sorcerer, levitating out of reach and blasting the party with a wand of burning hands.
 However, pierced by Jimmy's bolts and singed by Omri's alchemist's fire, Myrksog is forced to descend once more in order to flee.
-However, the battle wages on, as first Omri sneaks invisibly up on Myrksog a second time, and then as the bugbear casts mirror image on himself and levitates out of reach once more.
-Meanwhile, one of the dwarves is slain by a fishman even has his dwarf companion uses the chain from his own slave collar to choke the fishman from behind.
-Together, Jack and Omri dispatch the fishmen, and, with an heroic effort, Omri lands a killing blow on Myrksog before he can slip away down a dark tunnel.
-With her kukri, she slices his head free from his body.

 The party then regroups, scanning the area for magical items.
 They find that Myrksog and the fishmen were exchanging chests.
 In one, from the fishmen, are uneven gold coins, uncut gems, and a fine silver-filigreed scimitar.
 But most notable are the unusually large coins of some white metal imprinted on one side with a wrinkled, tulip-like shape.
 In the other chests, once destined for the fishmen, are various hardy food supplies, canvas, rope, and mining tools.
 These chests are marked the words "tribute" and "Kaa'glik Agron", which Solomon Jack translates as Goblin for "the Mover in Darkness".